alimbada/LGTV-Chum/README.md

 I've enjoyed using the functionality provided by [LGTV Companion](https://github.com/JPersson77/LGTVCompanion) on Windows and [lgtv-control-macos](https://github.com/cmer/lg-tv-control-macos) on macOS.
 If anyone is looking for alternatives for those platforms, I highly recommend them.
 I'm not aware of any Linux alternatives as I started hacking my own solution together (and had some fun learning about some Linux internals on the way...) before I could get around to looking for one.

+## Features

+- **Automatic TV Power Management**: Automatically switches the LG TV on or off in sync with the computer's display power state, by polling the Linux DRM subsystem.
+- **System Wake Detection**: Listens to system power signals over D-Bus to wake the TV when the system resumes from sleep.
+- **KVM / USB Device Switch Trigger**: Optionally monitors USB connections via `udev` to automatically switch the TV to the correct HDMI input when a specific device (e.g., a KVM switch or USB hub) is connected.

 ## Usage

 ### Caveats